sydasif/python-book/docs/source/02_basic/04_operator.md

 ## Comparison operators

-Comparison operators are used to comparing two or more variables.
-There are seven main comparison operators in Python.
+Comparison operators are used to compare two or more variables.
+There are `7` main comparison operators in Python.
 These operators include:

 | Syntax      | Description | Example |
 | ----------- | ----------- | ------- |